The Latest: High school teacher, family on dive boat

 Fremont Unified School District spokesman Ken Blackstone said Tuesday that Scott Chan taught at American High in Fremont and was well-liked.

+The district originally said his wife was with him but later said they learned she was not on board.
 Blackstone says Chan was with one of his children, but he was unsure if it was his son or daughter.

 Authorities say 34 people are missing and presumed dead after the vessel sunk near Santa Cruz Island early Monday.